dreikanter/ruby-bookmarks/README.md

 - [Capybara](https://github.com/jnicklas/capybara) — a tool helping you test web applications by simulating how a real user would interact with your app.
 It is agnostic about the driver running your tests and comes with Rack::Test and Selenium support built in.
 WebKit is supported through an external gem.
 - [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) A Capybara driver for headless WebKit so you can test Javascript web apps.
 - [Mocha](https://github.com/freerange/mocha) — a Ruby library for mocking and stubbing.
+- [Spring](https://github.com/rails/spring) — Rails application preloader to speeds up development by keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration.

 ### Deployment automation and Configuration Management